A Treaty for Gibraltar’s Future

 With respect to Schengen entry conditions, these include the conditions set out in the Schengen Borders Code with respect to non-resident third-country nationals (which would include British citizens who are neither Gibraltarian nor legally resident in Gibraltar).
 They include requirements with respect to the validity of travel documents, requirements to not have been in Gibraltar or the Schengen Area for more than 90 days in any 180-day period, requirements with respect to visas for visa-requiring third country nationals, conditions with respect to justifying the purposes of the intended stay in Gibraltar or the Schengen Area and requirements with respect to the application of Schengen’s Entry Exit System (the “EES”) and the eventual application of the European Travel Information and Authorisation System (“ETIAS”).

-Gibraltarians and persons legally resident in Gibraltar are subject to a special regime when it comes to satisfying those Schengen entry conditions (see response to question 5 below) which is essentially satisfied by production of a Gibraltar identity card or Gibraltar civilian registration card.
+Gibraltarians and persons legally resident in Gibraltar are subject to a special regime when it comes to satisfying those Schengen entry conditions (see the response below on the benefits granted to holders of Gibraltar identity cards and civilian registration cards) which is essentially satisfied by production of a Gibraltar identity card or Gibraltar civilian registration card.

 Gibraltar identity card holders and residents of Gibraltar who are holders of either blue, magenta or green civilian registration cards will benefit from these facilitations.